-- Start Composer and connect to a Director.

-- 2. Click Agents.

-- 3. In the Agents pane, select Email Notification, and click Add.
+- 1. Start Composer HE and connect to a Director. - 2.
+Click Agents. - 3.
+In the Agents pane, select Email Notification, and click Add.
 The New Template Name dialog appears.

 Tip: Control4 now includes Control4 system and user-defined variables in the templates created using this agent.
-To use this function, your Control4 Installer can create or modify e-mail templates using Composer HE, Agents, Email Notification, and then use the Add Variable option.
+To use this function, your installer can create or modify email templates using Composer HE, agents, Email Notification, and then use the Add Variable option.

 - 4. Enter a name on the dialog that appears, for example, 'Security Alert.' - 5.
+Click Create.

-Click Create. - 6.
-In Email Notification Template Name, select Security Alert for the Composer email screen to appear. - 7.
+- 6. In Email Notification Template Name, select Security Alert for the Composer email screen to appear. - 7.
 Fill out the information for the email you want sent to you when an event occurs.